 In truth, the middle class continues to be hollowed-out from an increasing need to assume more debt in order to maintain its lifestyle.
 More debt is necessitated by an income level that is not keeping up with the ravages of the inflation that the Government can’t seem to find in its CPI report.
 “Middle class” includes everyone who requires a mortgage to claim “ownership” on their home plus anyone not rich enough to pay for self-enriching legislative policy at the State and Federal levels of Government.
 If you fit either of those of those or both, you are strictly speaking “middle class.”

 2018 is going to be a difficult year for most Americans.
 I have no idea how much longer the stock market can continue transmitting the illusion that every one is becoming more prosperous.
 I have a gut feeling that real inflation, resulting from the inexorable devaluation of the dollar since 1971, will rip through the system sometime in the next year or two and drive interest rates to a level that could bankrupt a major portion of the economy.
+Bankruptcy can happen to anyone, anywhere, regardless of how much money they have.
+If they don’t make a budget and decide to just spend your money without looking at your finances first, then the likelihood of going bankrupt can happen faster.
+If you think bankruptcy is on the horizon, then your next step is to look for an attorney in your area, such as these attorneys for bankruptcy in Columbus for example.
+There is no need to worry about bankruptcy if you have a lawyer you trust fighting your corner, or if you’ve been really careful with your money up to this point.
+Although it is still important to be cautious when it comes to finances.
 It really won’t take much of a bump in rates for this to occur…slowly, then suddenly.